Calopogon tuberosus: Description

 The main identifying features of C. tuberosus are the species' prominent hairs positioned on the lip of a petal (sometimes referred to as "the Beard") and the smell produced by the flower.

-Individuals have 1 (occasionally 2) linear basal leaves.
-Flowers are magenta to purple in color, and the middle petal is distinctively oblong-elliptic in shape.
+Individuals have one (occasionally two) linear basal leaves.
+Flowers are magenta, pink, or rarely white in color, and the middle petal is distinctively oblong-elliptic in shape.
+The flowers of C. tuberosus have a labellum which faces upwards, a trait fairly uncommon among orchids called non-resupination.
 The average maximum root depth has been found to be 7 centimeters (approximately 2.75 inches).

 Distribution and habitat

 In the United States, it occurs from as far southwest as Texas and Oklahoma and southeast to the Florida Everglades to as far northeast as Maine and as far northwest as Minnesota.
 In Canada, it is found in all provinces from Newfoundland to Manitoba.
-It also is found in St. Pierre & Miquelon, Cuba and the Bahamas.
+It also is found in Saint Pierre and Miquelon, Cuba and the Bahamas.

 From April to September, C. tuberosus may be found in habitats such as sandhill seeps, floating peat mats, and savannas.
 It may also be found in habitats such as fens, bogs, pine flatwoods, and marl prairies.

+Ecology

+C. tuberosus is pollinated by bumblebees despite a lack of nectar incentive.
+Bumblebees, while looking for nonexistent nectar, weigh down the hinged lip causing the bee to be moved into contact with the pollinarium.
+The pollinarium is sticky and then can be flown by the bee to pollinate another orchid.